chdinma1990/chdinma1990.github.io/_posts/2017-05-02-learning_software_development_is_the_real_deal.markdown

 ---
 layout: post
 title:  "“LEARNING SOFTWARE DEVELOPMENT IS THE REAL DEAL”"
-date:   2017-05-02 07:04:31 +0000
+date:   2017-05-02 03:04:32 -0400
 ---

 It’s always hard to find what you are passionate about when it comes to choosing a career path.
-Having a career is all about deriving joy from you do and doing it to the best of your abilities.
+Having a career is all about deriving joy from what you do and doing it to the best of your ability.
 Some people abandon their four-year college degree to work in their non-field of study.
 Why?
 The reason is because, after being on a job for 6 months they realize that they do not enjoy the work they do.

 For me, right from the beginning I have always wanted to become an accountant but after working a year plus as an accountant, I discovered that looking at the spreadsheets and crunching numbers are not something I would want to do for a long time.
-However, software development is a lot of fun and I am the kind of person who love to creative beautiful things.
+However, software development is a lot of fun and I am the kind of person who love to create beautiful things.

 My interest in pursuing software development grew when I first built a blog from scratch on Ruby on rails and also when I built my first website with WordPress and hosted it live with hostgator in January of 2017.